F5Networks/TunMesh/20240429.TunMesh/docs/api_flows.md

 --- A signature of the payload (sig)
 ---- SHA256 of control payloads
 ---- MD5 of data payloads
------ Performance compromise: Reuse of an established signature from earlier in the flow.
+----- Performance compromise: Reuse of an established signature from earlier in the flow, and md5 is faster.
------- TODO: Per https://security.stackexchange.com/questions/95696/which-hash-algorithm-takes-longer-time-if-we-compare-between-md5-or-sha256 md5 may be *slower*
 -- Symmetric keys are used:
 --- For the cluster key both ends need to know the secret as all nodes are equal in the cluster, so no benefit to symmetric signing and a serious configuration penalty (The HMAC secret can be any random string).
 --- Session auth will be relatively high volume signing, so the lower computational overhead of symmetric keys is desirable.